lynaghk/todoFRP/todo/flapjax-js/README.markdown

 There are also no dynamically created Behaviors, and as a result, state change is fairly coarse-grained - it occurs at the level of the collection.
-Finer-grained, dynamic behaviors may make the implementation more performant at the expense of increased complexity.
-Dynamic behaviors may also introduce memory leaks or other performance problems.
+I avoided dynamic behaviors because I think they would add more complexity than they'd remove.

 ## Routing